faceyspacey/respond-framework-docs-old/docs/co-located-components.md

 })
 ```

-Internally Respond's middleware runner will branch off to run the child module's middleware, and then complete the parent's pipeline subsequently.
+Internally Respond's middleware runner will branch off to run the child module's middleware, and then complete the parent's pipeline subsequently. `commit` middleware will all execute together in order to guarantee only a single action is dispatched.
+In order to do so, each middleware branch waits for others to catch up, and then after continues as parallel branches.

 ## Conclusion

-Callbacks (and middleware) are guaranteed to run because they are merged at just the right time into a route that's already executing.
+Callbacks (and middleware) are guaranteed to run because they are merged early in the route transition lifecycle into a route that's already executing.
 In other words, **the plane is being built while it's flying!**

 Co-located components will only be ever be available along side its route dependencies.
 Even if you navigate to another route--and the component is still showing--it will still have access to all the state from when it first loaded.